Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 65
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene65.jpg
       narration: "<p>Marrakech under damage from angry Normans who really don’t want the pirate nation to survive any longer.
 Units moving along the Sale coastline while Marrakech begins to slowly take damage.
-It’s only a matter of time.…Is that a trireme next to those battleships Norman sir?</p>"
+It’s only a matter of time.…</p><p>Is that a trireme next to those battleships Norman sir?</p>"
     - scene_number: 66
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene66.jpg
-      narration: "<p>AND THERE IT IS!The war that will decide the heart of North America begins now.
-This would be the time for the Mohave and Cree to form an alliance with America, but I know the AI.Apopka and Chicago are the most boned, with the mountains just west of Washington and New York provide some natural defense in addition with their pretty good navy makes them not a complete paper tiger, but it’s clear who the likely winner of this exchange is going to be without any… external influence.(LunarNote: I didn’t screenpeak.
+      narration: "<p>AND THERE IT IS!</p><p>The war that will decide the heart of North America begins now.
+This would be the time for the Mohave and Cree to form an alliance with America, but I know the AI.</p><p>Apopka and Chicago are the most boned, with the mountains just west of Washington and New York provide some natural defense in addition with their pretty good navy makes them not a complete paper tiger, but it’s clear who the likely winner of this exchange is going to be without any… external influence.</p><p>(LunarNote: I didn’t screenpeak.
 A pure guess because I’m that good. 😎)</p>"
     - scene_number: 67
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene67.jpg